Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

         chosen type to a single field.
 This must be one of `id`, `name`, `code` or `type`.
       * The output will be formatted as readable text unless the optional third `<format>` parameter is set to `json` in which case JSON is returned.

+    * #id:<format># - the Elasticsearch record ID modfied by the specified format.
+      Currently there is only one format - `easy` - which indicates that the ID is to be formatted in a way consistent with the download format which preceeded the introduction of Elasticsearch.
+This will simply replace the prefix 'brc1|' with 'iBRC'.
     * #lat:<format># or #lat# - a formatted latitude value.
 If specified, `<format>` can be one of: